pyliaorachel/knock-knock-deep-learning/README.md

-# knock-knock-deep-learning
+# Knock Knock!
+Deep Learning

-Source codes for "Knock Knock!
+Content, links, and source codes for the "Knock Knock!
 Deep Learning" series.

+## Content

+Series will begin on Sep 15.